MOrgacki/blueeyesmacro-tibia-scripts/README.md

 # Notes
 Macro's base on pixel recgonization.
-The resolution is set to 1600x900.
+Scripts were made with adjustment to 1920x1080.
 Currently it is not detectable by BattleEye protection.

 # Usage